KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Filter
       Kdenlive uses filters from |avfilter| and |frei0r| to modify frames.
 See :term:`effect`.

+   FPS
+   Frames per Second
+   Frame Rate
+      The frame rate expressed in frames per second or FPS is typically the frequency (rate) at which consecutive images (frames) are captured or displayed.
+A good frame-rate primer including a list of typical frame rates for different types of video can be found on |techsmith|.

    Gamma
    Gamma Correction
       A description of the relationship between a color value and its brightness on a particular device.
 Hence Gamma Correction is the nonlinear operation for encoding and decoding :term:`luminance` in video or digital images to adjust color tones to how humans see them.